Marc Anderson

 Our group uses organic synthesis as a tool to design and optimize inhibitors of therapeutically relevant drug targets in human illness.
 Previous targets we have pursued have been focused on various channel proteins as drug targets: TMEM16A, UT-A, CFTR, pendrin, SLC26A3, SLC26A4, etc. Typical projects involve multi-step organic synthesis of channel protein modulators, and then biological evaluation using cell based assays that quantify inhibition (or activation) of the function of those proteins.

-Previous synthesis campaigns of channel protein modulators
+Earlier synthesis campaigns of channel protein modulators to treat disease

 Some channel proteins our laboratory has explored earlier at SFSU include inhibitors of TMEM16A (a target in cancer, hypertension, and chronic pain), and UT-A1 and UT-B (novel targets for diuretic drugs).
 We've also explored inhibitors of SLC26A3 ("DRA"), as potential therapies for chloride-absorptive constipation and kidney stones, and SLC26A4 ("pendrin") as a novel target to reverse the effects of the disease cystic fibrosis.